LakshmiPrasannan/People_Counting_OpenVINO/WRITEUP.md

 ![Architecture](https://github.com/LakshmiPrasannan/People_Counting_OpenVINO/blob/master/Faster_R_CNN_Architecture.png)

 In the layers of the model of Faster R-CNN object detection model
     1. Proposing feature extraction over the image before region proposal so that the CNN need not be run unnecessarily on every predictions on the image.
-In some cases we can even have 2000 predictions, to improve the efficiency
+In some cases we can even have 2000 predictions, to improve the efficiency we can need to run only 1 CNN after feature selection.
-    2. Running one CNN over the entire image
+    2. Running one CNN over the entire image so that the machine learns by itself to classify the detection
     3. Using region proposal network (RPN) to propose the best possible region for detection Here’s how the RPN worked:

 * At the last layer of an initial CNN, a 3x3 sliding window moves across the feature map and maps it to a lower dimension (e.g. 256-d)
 * For each sliding-window location, it generates multiple possible regions based on k fixed-ratio anchor boxes (default bounding boxes)
 * Each region proposal consists of
     a) an “objectness” score for that region and
     b) Four coordinates representing the bounding box of the region to make the detection visible to the user.

-    4. A softmax layer that outputs the class probabilities directly so that that the result is now more like a classification than a regression.
+ 4.A softmax layer that outputs the class probabilities directly so that that the result is now more like a classification than a regression.

   In this layers the convolution layers are executed using Batch Normalizations in dimensions 1*1, 3*3 and using Max pooling for striding.

 ## Comparing Model Performance